objektwerks/spark.kafka.cassandra/README.md

 >Notes

-- A Driver program executes in a JVM and composes a SparkContext ( optional StreamingContext, SqlContext, etc... ).
+- A Driver executes in a JVM and composes a SparkContext ( optional StreamingContext, SqlContext, etc... ).
 - On Driver failure, Checkpointing must have been configured and used for a successful auto-restart.
-- A Cluster Manager executes in a JVM and interacts with a Driver program and Worker Nodes.
+- A Cluster Manager executes in a JVM or native process and interacts with a Driver and managed Workers.
 - A Worker Node composes an Executor, Cache and Tasks.
 - An Executor invokes Tasks to work on data blocks, which are replicated across Executors for failover.
 - Data guarantees include: (1) at least once with Receivers; and (2) Exactly once with DirectStreams.